BC Monthly Real GDP Estimate for June 2023 & Preliminary Estimate for July 2023

-The BCREA Nowcast estimate of provincial economic growth (expressed as year-over-year growth in real GDP) for December 2022 is 2.8 per cent.
-For comparison, year-over-year growth in the Canadian economy in December was 2.3 per cent.
-The preliminary estimate for January shows year-over-year growth was 3.3 per cent.
-For all of 2022, BC Real GDP growth as estimated by the Nowcast was 4.7 per cent, with a likely range of between 4.2 and 5.2 per cent based on the historical mean average error.
-The largest over-estimate for the Nowcast was 0.8 percentage points in 2008 and the largest under-estimate was 1.8 in 2002.
+The BCREA Nowcast estimate of provincial economic growth (expressed as year-over-year growth in real GDP) for June is 1.2 per cent.
+For comparison, year-over-year growth in the Canadian economy in June was 1.1 per cent.
+The preliminary estimate for July shows a slight uptick in year-over-year growth to 1.8 per cent.
+The average annual growth through the first half of 2023 is estimated at 1.9 per cent.

 Download the full report (PDF)

 Growth of provincial GDP is a key indicator of economic activity, but provincial GDP data is only available annually and with a considerable delay.
 That's why we developed the BCREA Nowcast – a tool for tracking monthly growth in the BC Economy.
 The Nowcast compiles monthly economic data into one easy to understand number, expressed as the year-over-year growth in the BC economy.

 As the underlying economic data is released with a one- or two-month lag, our estimates for monthly growth will also lag real-time by two months (e.g., estimated growth in January will be published at the end of March).
 There are no adjustments to the model estimate except for those due to revisions to the underlying data.

 To subscribe to receive BCREA publications such as this one, or to update your email address or current subscriptions, click here.